-We develop an instrumental variable framework to retrieve a structural parameter that captures the sensitivity of property prices to offshore demand.
+We develop an instrumental variable framework to estimate the sensitivity of property prices to offshore demand.
 The results suggest that a drop in property demand from offshore corporations equivalent to 1% of total demand reduces property prices by around 1.3%.3 The large elasticity estimate suggests that property prices are highly sensitive to offshore demand.
 This may reflect that offshore property demand mostly constitutes new investment flows into the property market with a large potential for shifting prices.4